vpon-sdk/vpon-sdk.github.io/_includes/ios-download.md

-# SDK Download
+# SDK Download (Version: 4.2.18)
 ---
-Fundamental SDK<br> (Version: 4.2.18) | Framework SDK |
+Fundamental SDK<br>(Require iOS 5+)  | Framework SDK <br> (Require iOS 7+) |
 :-------------: | :------------:|
 [download][1]   | [download][8] |

 >**Note:** You can choose either fundamental SDK or framework SDK for ad integration.
-If using framework SDK, you don't have to reference necessary frameworks,  one by one, and it's lighter than fundamental SDK.
-However, it requires OS version higher than 7.1.
-So, if you are targeting at users with device OS lower than 7.1, please use fundamental SDK instead.
+If using Framework SDK, you don't have to reference necessary frameworks, one by one, and it's lighter than fundamental SDK.
+However, it requires OS version higher than 7.0.
+So, if you are targeting at users with device OS lower than 7.0, please use fundamental SDK instead.

 # Adapter Download
 ---